unfoldingWord-box3/NotionImport/README.md

 Toolchain to preprocess google docs for import into Notion

-The Notion import tool is quite fragile and does not support many file formats. uW Google docs have some unsupported formats
+The Notion import tool is quite fragile and does not support many file formats. uW Google docs have some unsupported formats.
-This package converts google docs to files that Notion imports The google docs download retains the original folder structure but Notion does not
+This package converts google docs to files that Notion imports.
+The google docs download retains the original folder structure but Notion does not.

 This utility prefixes the filename with their path so that a notion user can recreate the original folder structure as Notion pages.
 The following file types are supported.